 The aim of research and teaching at Weihenstephan-Triesdorf is the efficient and sustainable management of nature and natural resources.
 We are actively working on maintaining the fundamentals of life and ensuring sustainable competitiveness.
 It is with this perspective that we educate and train our students to be responsible engineers, who then have the first-class education and training to be ideally placed for employment both in Germany and abroad.

-On 19 March 2014, the Bavarian Minister of Science, Dr Ludwig Spaenle, and the then President of Weihenstephan-Triesdorf University of Applied Sciences, Prof. Dr h.c.
-(MSUA) Hermann Heiler, signed an agreement outlining the objectives for the further development of Weihenstephan-Triesdorf University of Applied Sciences by the year 2018.
+In July 2019, the Bavarian Minister of Science, Bernd Sibler, and the President of Weihenstephan-Triesdorf University of Applied Sciences, Dr. Eric Veulliet, signed an agreement outlining the objectives for the further development of Weihenstephan-Triesdorf University of Applied Sciences by the year 2022.

-The agreement is based on the University of Applied Science Innovation Alliance 2018 concluded by the Bavarian state government with the state universities of applied sciences and state universities in 2013.
-With the alliance, the state government guarantees the universities a reliable financial framework and the required planning security for the years 2014 to 2018.
+The agreement is based on the University of Applied Science Innovation Alliance 4.0 concluded by the Bavarian state government with the state universities of applied sciences and state universities.
+With the alliance, the state government guarantees the universities a reliable financial framework and the required planning security for the duration of the agreement.
 In return, the universities undertake to be actively involved in implementing key higher education policy objectives.
 In addition, individual targets are agreed with each university depending on their specific profile.
 Compared with the previous general conditions, the ‘Innovationsbündnis Hochschule 4.0’ (Higher Education Innovation Pact) contains a strategic plan for further developing Bavarian universities, in that the principles and goals of Bavarian university policy and university development planning will also take into account national and international developments and social challenges.

 Weihenstephan-Triesdorf University of Applied Sciences undertakes to achieve the following individual targets under the Target Agreement: